djdt/spcal/docs/source/data_import.rst

     * - Option
       - Description
     * - :term:`dwelltime`
-      - The instrument event acquistion time.
+      - The instrument event acquisition time.
 Calculated from data when a column with ``time`` in the title is included.
     * - Intensity Units
       - Selects if data is in *counts* or *counts-per-second (CPS)*.
 Defaults to counts unless *CPS* is included in the file header.
     * - Delimiter
       - The delimiter character.
     * - Import From Row
       - Skips the first *x* rows of the file (the header).
 The first non-skipped row should be the column names.
-    * - Ingnore Columns
+    * - Ignore Columns
       - A ``;`` delimited list of which columns to ignore.
 For example time or index rows should not be imported.